• Skip to primary navigation

 whisking flour into droppings in pan

-• Slowly add 2 cups of milk while continuing to whisk.
+• Slowly add 2 cups of milk or beef broth while continuing to whisk.
 It should start thickening in a few minutes.

 adding milk to the roux in the pan with a whisk